 Seven headlines that come from the study:

 1. The patient satisfaction level is abysmal, which I found very surprising and discouraging considering recent industry attention and initiatives.
-Only 40% of consumers felt that they received a high quality health care experience and only 35% feel that the providers have an empathetic staff.
-Worse, the dissatisfaction is much higher among those that have more experience with the healthcare providers; some 75% of frequent healthcare consumers said they were frustrated with their health care experience verses 48% of the rest.
+Only 40% of consumers felt that they received a high-quality health care experience and only 35% feel that the providers have an empathetic staff.
+Worse, the dissatisfaction is much higher among those that have more experience with the healthcare providers; some 75% of frequent healthcare consumers said they were frustrated with their health care experience versus 48% of the rest.

 3. Providers overestimate their current ability to satisfy patients by more than 20 percentage points.
 For example, only 40% of consumers feel they are receiving a quality experience, but over 60% of providers believe that they’re delivering a quality experience. performance gap.